-In determining whether the defendant is able to comply with an order to pay money without manifest hardship to the defendant or the defendant's dependents, the court shall consider (1) defendant's present employment, unearned income and living expenses; (2) defendant's outstanding debts and liabilities, secured and unsecured; (3) whether the defendant has qualified for and is receiving any form of public assistance; (4) availability and convertibility, without undue financial hardship to the defendant or the defendant's dependents, of any personal or real property owned; and (5) any other circumstances that would impair the defendant's ability to pay.
-There shall be a rebuttable presumption of manifest hardship if the defendant: (1) receives public assistance, defined as Food Stamps, Temporary Assistance for Needy Families, Medicaid, Supplemental Security Income (SSI) benefits, or resides in public housing; or (2) earns less than 200 percent of the applicable Federal Poverty Guideline.
+In determining whether the defendant is able to comply with an order to pay money, without manifest hardship to the defendant or the defendant's dependents, the court shall consider (1) defendant's present employment, unearned income and living expenses; (2) defendant's outstanding debts and liabilities, secured and unsecured; (3) whether the defendant has qualified for and is receiving any form of public assistance; (4) availability and convertibility, without undue financial hardship to the defendant or the defendant's dependents, of any personal or real property owned; and (5) any other circumstances that would impair the defendant's ability to pay.
+There shall be a rebuttable presumption of Factors that may indicate an manifest hardship in ability to pay include if the defendant: (1) receives public assistance, defined as Food Stamps, Temporary Assistance for Needy Families, Medicaid, Supplemental Security Income (SSI) benefits, or resides in public housing; or (2) earns less than 200 percent of the applicable Federal Poverty Guideline.

 Nothing in this Rule prevents the court from directing collections employees to gather financial information about defendant, institute payment plans, modify payment plans, or advise the court on defendant's ability to pay.
+Nothing in this rule prevents the court from initiating or continueing those collection efforts that do not include incarceration.